FormidableLabs/victory-docs/src/pages/docs/victory-polar-axis.md

 ### tickValues

 The `tickValues` prop explicitly specifies a set of tick values to draw on the axis.
 This prop should be given as an array of unique values of the same type (_i.e.,_ all numbers).
 The `tickValues` prop is used to specify the _values_ of each tick, so numeric values are typically appropriate.
 An array of strings or dates may be supplied for categorical and time series data respectively.
-Use the [tickFormat][] prop to specify how ticks should be labeled.
+Use the [tickFormat][] prop to specify how ticks should be labeled. *Note:* `tickValues` should be given as a unique array.

 ```playground
 <VictoryPolarAxis